Don't Do It Yourself

 There are two main types of department structures based on company size and resources.

-• Marketing and Business Development department structure by discipline
+• Structuring a marketing department by discipline

 • Org Type: Traditional corporate departments